 The software still has plenty of areas where it can improve, but if the user goes into it with proper expectations and a willingness to play with it until it works, it's still an insanely useful calculator and pricing tool.

 Price Boss Pricing

 Price Boss is currently available as a monthly subscription.

 To sign up, there is a $200 fee for the Analysis Pack (which includes the Realtor Analysis and Competitor Analysis sheets), followed by recurring payments of $37/mo.

 If you sign up with the coupon code RETIPSTER at checkout, you can get a $50 discount on this setup fee and earn a small commission to help support REtipster as well.

 There is a free trial with the Pro version.
 Give it a whirl before you pay for it so you can actually know how to use it before you lay out the money.

 Ultimately, I think Price Boss gives users the ability to come up with much more accurate, reliable, data-driven pricing and valuations based on the size and subdivision/city split.
 This is WAY more dynamic than just offering $____ (insert your favorite shoot-from-the-hip number) per acre for everything in a given county, regardless of size or location.

-It offers a great deal of help in dealing with a very real problem that all land investors have to deal with.
-Every other land valuation method I've seen to date (talking to realtors, looking at dozens of comps on Zillow MANUALLY, even getting an appraiser's opinion) only gets you part of the way there at best.
+It offers a great deal of help in dealing with a very real problem that all land investors have.
+Every other land valuation method I've seen to date (talking to realtors, looking at dozens of comps on Zillow manually, even getting an appraiser's opinion) only gets you part of the way there at best.

-I wouldn't say Price Boss gives you 100% certainty either, but it gets you a heck of a lot closer, with the ability to utilize a lot more quality information in an organized fashion than all the other methods will.
+I wouldn't say Price Boss gives you 100% certainty either.
+But it can get you a heck of a lot closer, with the ability to utilize a lot more information in an organized fashion than all the other methods will.